You are here:

 Joined: 28 September 2017, Chair since 2019

-Catherine has also served as a member of the Parliamentary Select Committee on International Trade and the joint Committee on Arms Export Controls and member of the Foreign Affairs Select Committee.
-In July 2018 she visited Kenya with MNMUK to see the impact of malaria programming first-hand.
+In Parliament, Catherine is the Shadow Foreign Minister for Asia and the Pacific.
+She has previously served as Shadow Foreign Minister for Europe and the Americas and Shadow Sports Minister, and also spent time serving as a member of the Parliamentary Select Committee on International Trade, the joint Committee on Arms Export Controls, and member of the Foreign Affairs Select Committee.

 Lord Trees